X104n/robot-maintenance/README.md

 ### Task 3 - BetterStrategy
 Implement your own strategy: ``BetterStrategy``.
 Apply all your algorithmic knowledge to best manouver the robots.

 This task does not require you to develop an optimal algorithm for manouvering the robots.
 As long as all jobs are executed then we will approve the solution.
 A normal algorithm has correct and incorrect answers, but in this task you are to develop a heuristic.
-A heuristic has many correct answers, some more correct than others.
+A heuristic has many answers, some more correct than others.
+The primary goal in this task is not to make your code fast, but to get as low numbers as possible when running ``TestClient``.

-In addition to implementing ``BetterStrategy``, changes in the methods in AbstractStrategy can give you a better performance.
+When implementing ``BetterStrategy``, overriding existing methods in AbstractStrategy can give you a better performance.

 ## Grading
 This mandatory assignment will count 15 % towards your final grade.
 You will recieve a score between 0 and 15.